smaurice101/produce_data_to_kafka/README.md

 # Produce Data to Kafka Cloud
 import maads

+# You may need to comment this out if NOT using jupyter notebook
 import nest_asyncio
 import json
 import random

+# You may need to comment this out if NOT using jupyter notebook
 nest_asyncio.apply()

 # Set Global Host/Port for VIPER - You may change this to fit your configuration